freemansoft/NFRs/README.md

 | Components require a runbook that describes triage      | No  | Yes            |

-Software source metrics and other _design time_ metrics feel like a grey area.
-They are part of a groups software development policies.
+Software source metrics and other design-time metrics feel like a grey area.
+They are part of a group's software development policies.
 They don't explicitly drive software architecture but can influence it.
-We only get unit testable code by writing unit tests and checking coverage.
-At the same time, test coverage targets, code complexity targets and other code metrics feel
+We only get unit-testable code by writing unit tests and checking coverage.
+At the same time, test coverage targets, code complexity targets, and other code metrics feel like development best practices and not NFRs.

 | Function or Capability  | NFR | Policy or Goal |
 | ----------------------- | --- | -------------- |